flutter/flutter/specs/style.md

   readonly attribute StyleNode node;
   constructor LayoutManager(StyleNode node);

+  readonly attribute Boolean autoreap;
+    // defaults to true
+    // when true, any children that are isNew or isGhost are welcomed/reaped implicitly by default layout()

   virtual Array<EventTarget> getEventDispatchChain(); // O(N) in number of this.node's ancestors // implements EventTarget.getEventDispatchChain()
     // let result = [];
     // let node = this.node;